r4gus/uuid-zig/README.md

 is encoded as `00 11 22 33 44 55 66 77 88 99 aa bb cc dd ee ff` where `00` is the least and
 `ff` is the most significant byte (see [RFC4122 4.1.2 Layout and Byte Order](https://datatracker.ietf.org/doc/html/rfc4122#section-4.1.2)).

+## C Library

+Run `zig build -Doptimize=ReleaseFast` to build the C-Library.
+You will find the library in `zig-out/lib` and the header in `zig-out/include`.

+You can find a C-example in the examples folder.

 ## Benchmark

 To run a simple benchmark execute: